syseleven/grav-docs-syseleven-stack/user/pages/05.Background/01.metadata-service/docs.en.md

 ## Metadata service

-The metadata service can be accessed via HTTP from any virtual machine running on the SysEleven Stack like so:
+The metadata service can be accessed via HTTP from any virtual machine running on the SysEleven Stack:

 ```bash
 $ curl http://169.254.169.254/